jfgmesquita/C-Lang/Leap Year/README.md

 make
 ```

-This will compile the source code and generate an executable named ly.
+This will compile the source code and generate an executable named `ly`.

 ## Usage